JerukPurut404/9292chan/README.md

 ### Update:
 After further inspection, it's looks like it has something to do with the webserver being stuck at summertime for whatever reason.

+### Another update:

+I have fixed it by setting a Europe/Amsterdam timezone.
+However, I realize that it still lacks accurate information, such as train delays.
+I will add that functionality.
+Additionally, it needs to display the starting platform of the train, not just the end platform.

 ## Current features

 1. No trackers, ads, or JavaScript.